 Bear in mind that these reports are typically obtained from specialist companies that collect and analyse flood risk data.

-To find out more about flood risk assessments and when they’re required, head over to our dedicated guide.
+To find out more about flood risk assessments, head over to our dedicated guide to learn when a flood risk assessment is required.

 Familiarise yourself with the Environment Agency flood risk map for your area, get your specific flood risk by postcode summary, contact your local council, and don’t forget to check out our Flood Hub for even more help and advice.